-The Program Administrator of Operations will support the day-to day implementation of CALA office procedures and policies, collaborate on CALA’s social media strategic plan, implement CALA’s accounting procedures, coordinate and assist CALA’s accountant, and facilitate communication between CALA’s Finance committee and CALA staff.
-The program administrator will be supervised and report back to CALA’s Director of Operations.
+The Administrative Assistant will support the day-to day implementation of CALA procedures, recruitment of volunteers, implement CALA’s accounting procedures, and facilitate communication between CALA volunteer-run programs and CALA staff.
+The Administrative Assistant will also provide support for the Executive Director.
+The administrative assistant will be supervised and report back to CALA’s Director of Programs & Operations.

 Position Responsibilities include, but not limited to: